Unemployment rates for people with disabilities of 80% and higher are frequently found in developing countries.

-Our innovative ‘Livelihoods Resource Centres’ act as one-stop-shops for disabled people seeking employment, providing training, career guidance and links between employees and employers.
-They are unique in offering the full range of support that disabled people need when looking for jobs or becoming self-employed.
+Our innovative ‘Livelihoods Resource Centres’ act as one-stop-shops for people with disabilities seeking employment, providing training, career guidance and links between employees and employers.
+They are unique in offering the full range of support that people with disabilities need when looking for jobs or becoming self-employed.

 - Access to Livelihoods in South and East Asia and South Africa

 - Access to livelihoods in the metropolitan region of Mumbai, India

 - Understanding the political and institutional conditions for effective poverty reduction for persons with disabilities in Liberia